-It offers all the basic functionalities and formats like headings, bold, italic, lists, quotes, links and also images.
-Other available actions include indentation, superscripts, subscripts and font name and size.
-After you are done writing and formatting with the editor, Pell outputs the whole HTML code which you can then simply copy and paste on your website or page and you’re good to go.
+It offers all the basic functionalities and formats like headings, bold, italic, lists, quotes, links, and images.
+Other available actions include indentation, superscripts, subscripts, and font name and size.
+After you are done writing and formatting with Pell, it will output the whole HTML code which you can then simply copy and paste on your website or page and you’re good to go.

 - Smallest and lightest WYSIWYG